DanielaValentino/GitProject/README.md

 >With this command you can enter to a directory. *Ex.* cd example.

 - cd ..
->Command to move the user up one directory.
+>Command to move the user up one directory. *Ex.* cd ..

 - ls
 >You can list current files and directories with this command.